natural-transformation/sbtix/README.md

  * `sbtix-gen-all` - gen build and plugin dependencies, produces `repo.nix` and `project/repo.nix`.
 Alias: `sbtix genNix "reload plugins" genNix`
  * `sbtix-gen-all2` - gen build, plugin and pluginplugin dependencies, produces `repo.nix`, `project/repo.nix`, and `project/project/repo.nix`.
 Alias: `sbtix genNix "reload plugins" genNix "reload plugins" genNix`

+#### Typical regeneration flow

+1. `sbtix-gen-all2` – regenerates every `repo.nix` layer (`repo.nix`, `project/repo.nix`, `project/project/repo.nix`).
+Check these files into VCS so CI and teammates get the same locks.
+2. `sbtix genComposition` – renders `default.nix` using the shared template.
+The generated file now embeds a `builtins.fetchTree` block that points back to the sbtix revision you used for generation, so the Nix build fetches (and copies) the plugin directly from the store instead of relying on a `sbtix-plugin-under-test.jar` in your working tree.
+3. Commit the refreshed `repo.nix` files (and `default.nix` if you keep the generated template) before running `nix build`.

 ### Creating a build

  * run `sbtix genComposition` (or `sbt genComposition` inside your project) to have sbtix emit `default.nix` for you.
 The file is rendered from the same template used in our tests, so it already contains the sandbox-friendly `SBT_OPTS`, Ivy generation, and install logic.
 Check it in as-is unless you need custom behaviour.